learn-co-curriculum/java-errors/README.md

 successfully.
 It wasn't until the program tried to execute the `int notANumber = 9 / 0;` that the program failed to continue executing.
 This is an example of a runtime error.

-Notice in this example that the program compiled and was able to start running successfully.
-It wasn't until the user entered an invalid input that the program failed to continue executing.
-This is an example of a runtime error.

 ## The Difference?